basshelal/Waqti-Backend/src/uk/whitecrescent/timemanagementsystem/notes/task/Task.md

 There will also be macros, a set of Tasks that form like a skeleton/ framework for the day

 ## Examples

-## Old Notes (Not Needed)

-A Task can contain properties that add Constraints to its existence, these properties can also help structure and categorize the Task in terms of a whole system.

-A Task can consist of a fixed / scheduled time or a duration or both, these are Properties/ Constraints.
-We call these Constraints and Constraints are not just limited to being time-based.